maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `PRINT` is used to produce output on the user's console.
 It is one of the most common statements found in most BASIC programs.
 The statement is designed to be very flexible, able to output values from any type of expression.
 In the case of string expressions, the output is sent unchanged to the console.
 For numeric values, the values are formatted to ensure very large or small numbers do not fill the screen.

 `PRINT` can accept any number of subsequent expressions, including zero.
 These expressions are separated with one of the three "print separators", the comma, the semicolon, or if the preceding expression is a string constant, nothing.
 The comma, the only separator in early versions of Dartmouth, adds a variable number of spaces between items so that they line up vertically.
 This made it easy to print tables.
 The semicolon, added later, leaves no space between values.
+Prior to adding the semicolon, to tight-print one would put an empty string constant between expressions.

 `PRINT` normally outputs a newline after the last expression.
 It is not uncommon to see a "bare" `PRINT` statement with no expressions as a way to print a newline and leave blank vertical space.
 The newline is not output if the line ends with the semicolon or comma.
 In that case, any following `PRINT` will start on the same line.